 So, we look for causes of an inaccurate reading as well as police mistakes that hurt the driver.
 And when we find them, we can win the DWI case for our client.

 DWI Defense Attorney Thomas Gallagher

-Attorney Thomas Gallagher has three decades experience winning DWI cases in Minnesota.
+Attorney Thomas Gallagher has 35 years of experience winning DWI cases in Minnesota.

 He helps clients remove alcohol-related incidents from their drivers license records.
 And this saves them money – much more than attorney’s fees.

 For some clients with prior convictions, their priority is avoiding prison or jail.
 And DWI Attorney Thomas Gallagher helps them do that.
 Sobriety is a big help, but there is more to it.